ppy/osu-wiki/news/2025/2025-12-08-osumania-ln-tournament-4-concludes.md

 ![osu!mania LN Tournament 4 podium](/wiki/Tournaments/o!mLN/4/img/podium.jpg)

-First of all, we present you the LN champions of 2025.
+First of all, we present to you the LN champions of 2025.

-Finally beating his contender run as finalist from the past edition, ::{ flag=US }:: [Nepijin](https://osu.ppy.sh/users/11734610) not only took home the awe-inspiring 1st seed for every qualifier map, but eventually rose above all competition to take home the Champion title for osu!mania LN Tournament 4, only dropping a total of 4 maps in Grand Finals for his run through the entire bracket.
+After finally overcoming his previous finalist run, ::{ flag=US }:: [Nepijin](https://osu.ppy.sh/users/11734610) not only took home the awe-inspiring 1st seed for every qualifier map, but eventually rose above all competition to take home the Champion title for osu!mania LN Tournament 4, only dropping a total of 4 maps in Grand Finals for his run through the entire bracket.

 ::{ flag=TH }:: [--Pavin--](https://osu.ppy.sh/users/12046267) and ::{ flag=TH }:: [konkawe](https://osu.ppy.sh/users/15665805), the two LN powerhouses for Thailand in [MWC 4K](/wiki/Tournaments/MWC#osu!mania-4k-world-cup), took home the equally spectacular positions of second and third place respectively, beating out even the most respectable of tournament veterans in o!mLN4.